angular/material-start/README.md

 ```console
 cd ./app; live-server;
 ```
+or

+cd directory with gulfile and `gulp`

 > Note: since `live-server` is working on port 8080, we configure the `protractor.conf.js` to use `baseUrl: 'http://localhost:8080'`

- 2. In another tab, start a Webdriver instance:
+ 3. In another tab, start a Webdriver instance:

 ```console
 webdriver-manager start